CYCLOP5/deepfake-cidecode/README.md

 ### 1.2.
 Face Detection and Extraction
 - **Face Detection:**
-  - A pre-trained face detection module (e.g., MTCNN) is employed to detect and extract facial landmarks from each frame.
+  - A pre-trained face detection module, specifically the Multi-task Cascaded Convolutional Network (MTCNN), is employed to detect faces in each frame.
-  - This process crops facial regions to ensure subsequent processing focuses on relevant areas.
+  - Following the approach detailed in the original MRI-GAN paper, frames are sampled (typically every 10th frame) to reduce computational cost.
+MTCNN is then applied to each selected frame to detect facial landmarks and crop the corresponding facial regions.
+  - In cases where MTCNN fails to detect any faces (which can occur due to low-quality, noisy, or highly distracted frames), those frames or entire videos are dropped from the dataset.
   - **Data Augmentation:**
-  - During training, augmentation techniques (rotation, scaling, flipping, distractor overlays) are applied to simulate real-world variations and improve model robustness.
+    - Prior to face detection, various augmentation and distraction techniques (e.g., rotations, scaling, flipping, and overlaying distractor elements) are applied to simulate real-world conditions and improve model robustness.

 ---